August 14th 2021

 Abs are made in the kitchen: 10 rules for a flatter tum

-After having two children, Susannah Taylor decided it was high time she tackled her tummy.
-What she learnt is that middle management is mostly about what you consume, not what you do in the gym
+After having children, Susannah Taylor decided to tackled her mum tum.
+Turns out that middle management is mostly about what you eat, not what you do in the gym

-Even at 17, as a size 8, I was never the proud owner of an incredible stomach - not like my friend Alex whose enviably smooth mid-riff has always been as sleek and sexy as a surfboard.
-Hers is the stomach of a Victoria's Secret model - the type where she slumps and the skin crinkles into tiny lines rather than squashy, pillowy rolls like the majority of us.
+Even at age 17, as a size 8, I was never the proud owner of an incredible stomach - not like my friend Alex whose enviably smooth midriff has always been as sleek and sexy as a surfboard.
+Hers is the stomach of a Victoria's Secret model.When she slumps forward, her skin crinkles into tiny lines, inlike the doughy rolls that the rest of us have.

-So what have I learnt?
-Well, personal trainer and nutritional expert Steve Mellor from Freedom2Train (without whom I probably wouldn’t own a pair of trainers let alone be writing this piece) has a motto: “Abs are made in the kitchen.”
-What does this mean?
 Basically, if you have a wobbly tummy, going to the gym and doing rounds of sit-ups won’t get rid of the stomach fat.
 You need to address the fat, by addressing what you eat first.
-As Olympic Gold medalist Victoria Pendleton once told me, “We’ve all got abs, but you have to reduce your body fat before you can see them.”
-In short, you can’t drink a bottle of Sauvignon Blanc every night and have the abs of Jessica Ennis.
+As Olympic Gold medallist Victoria Pendleton once told me, “We’ve all got abs, but you have to reduce your body fat before you can see them.”
+In short, you can’t drink a bottle of Sauvignon Blanc every night and have the abs of Jessica Ennis Hill.

-Here are the 10 pieces of ab-busting advice that I believe really work:
+10 pieces of ab-busting advice that I believe really work

 2. Ditch the drink

-Secondly, many alcoholic drinks are high in sugar, especially anything with a sugary mixer or the worst offender of all, alcopops.
+Secondly, many alcoholic drinks are high in sugar, especially anything with a sugary mixer.
 Our system, MacDonald explains, sees alcohol as a poison, “Since your body burns alcohol as a preferential fuel source to get rid of it, you don’t burn carbs, proteins or fats.”
 This means that the sugar in your alcohol plus anything you eat whilst tipsy will go straight to your stomach and hips.

-Thirdly, MacDonald explains that alcohol can even change our hormone levels, converting testosterone into oestrogen which makes women bigger and can even bring on man boobs in men - tell your husband/ boyfriend that when he’s reaching for his fifth pint next time.
+Thirdly, MacDonald explains that alcohol can even change our hormone levels, converting testosterone into oestrogen which makes women bigger and can even bring on 'moobs' in men.
+Tell your husband/ boyfriend that when he’s reaching for his fifth pint next time.

 3. Stop sneaky snacking

 Freer’s advice is to avoid temptation by cutting out snacks altogether.
 I found this a tough call but it was by far the one piece of information that gave me immediate results.
-It also made me conscious of how much I graze throughout the day, and how added sugar crept into my diet - that Elderflower Belvoir cordial I love so much for example had to go.
-To see more advice on cutting back sugar see Amelia's piece for Project Bikini here.
+It also made me conscious of how much I graze throughout the day, and how added sugar crept into my diet.
+That Elderflower Belvoir cordial I love so much for example had to go.
+Read see more of Amelia's advice on cutting back sugar

 MORE GLOSS: Amelia Freer's 10 ways to clean up your diet

-Since I increased the fat in my diet, my hair and nails grow quicker than I can cut them and I’m not sure if it’s a coincidence but I literally haven’t been ill for a year.
-A word of warning – avoid all trans fats, which are processed fats found in cakes and biscuits to give them a longer shelf life – these should be avoided at all costs.
+Since I increased the fat in my diet, my hair and nails grow quicker than I can cut them and I’m not sure if it’s a coincidence but I haven’t been ill for a year.
+A word of warning – avoid all trans fats, which are processed fats found in cakes and biscuits to give them a longer shelf life nad raise your 'bad' LDL cholesterol.
 If you see the words ‘partially hydrogenated fat’ on a label, run.

 5. Eat protein at every meal

-You’ve seen those guys at the gym drinking protein shakes right?
-Well, if you want to get lean and increase your muscular definition, you need to up your protein intake.
+If you want to get lean and increase your muscle definition, you need to up your protein intake.
 But do you actually know why?
 Martin MacDonald explains, “It’s called the thermic effect of food – protein speeds up your metabolism, but it also provides the building block for so much that happens in your body from cells to muscles, skin, nails and hair as well as hormones.”
 He suggests that you eat protein at every meal.
-If protein powder doesn’t appeal (it doesn’t to me) then try adding eggs, salmon, full fat Greek yoghurt, chicken or turkey to your diet.
+Try adding eggs, salmon, full fat Greek yoghurt, chicken or turkey to your diet.
 Protein also makes you feel fuller for longer so you are less likely to snack.

 8. Have a ‘re-feed’ meal